Wireless Network Security

 2. Prefer your phone’s mobile hotspot over public Wi-Fi for sensitive work

-3. Verify the exact network name with staff before connecting — don’t guess
+3. Ask staff for the exact network name before connecting rather than guessing

 4. Disable Wi-Fi auto-connect to open networks on your device